From Innermost to Full Probabilistic Term Rewriting: Almost-Sure Termination, Complexity, and Modularity: Implementation and Evaluation

-For our evaluation, we compare different versions of \aprove{}, where we consider \Cref{properties-eq-AST-iAST-1}, \Cref{properties-eq-AST-iAST-2}, \Cref{properties-eq-AST-iAST-3}, or \Cref{properties-eq-AST-iAST-4}, and afterwards apply the DP framework as described above.
-The ``\tool{new}'' version of \tool{AProVE} considers all four of our novel theorems mentioned above.
-So if one wants to analyze $\ASTf$ for a PTRS $\PP$, then ``\tool{new}'' first tries to prove that the conditions of \Cref{properties-eq-AST-iAST-3} are satisfied if one is restricted to basic start terms, or that the conditions of \Cref{properties-eq-AST-iAST-1} hold if one wants to consider arbitrary start terms.
-If this succeeds, then we can use the probabilistic DP framework for $\ASTi$, which then implies $\ASTf$.\footnote{Currently, we only use the switch from full to innermost rewriting as a preprocessing step before applying the DP framework.
-As shown in~\cite{JPK60}, a corresponding modular processor \emph{within} the DP framework (which requires the criteria of our theorems not for the whole PTRS, but just for specific sub-problems within the termination proof) would be unsound.} Otherwise, we try to prove all conditions of \Cref{properties-eq-AST-iAST-4} or \Cref{properties-eq-AST-iAST-2}, respectively.
-If this succeeds, then we can use most of the processors from the probabilistic DP framework for $\ASTi$ (that also work for $\itopara_{\PP}$), which again implies $\ASTf$.
-If none of these theorems can be applied, then \textsf{AProVE} tries to prove $\ASTf$ via the DP framework for $\ASTf$~\cite{JPK60}, or using a direct application of polynomial orderings~\cite{kassinggiesl2023iAST}.
-So in contrast to the experiments in our conference paper \cite{FoSSaCS2024} where we only used the direct application of polynomial orderings to prove $\ASTf$ in this case, ``\tool{new}'' now also uses the DP framework for $\ASTf$ from~\cite{JPK60}.
+For our evaluation, we developed a ``\tool{new}'' version of \tool{AProVE}, where we consider \Cref{properties-eq-AST-iAST-1,properties-eq-AST-iAST-3}, and afterwards apply the DP framework as described above.
+More precisely, if one wants to analyze $\ASTf$ for a PTRS $\PP$, the ``\tool{new}'' version of \tool{AProVE} first tries to prove that the conditions of \Cref{properties-eq-AST-iAST-1} are satisfied if one regards arbitrary start terms or that the conditions of \Cref{properties-eq-AST-iAST-3} are satisfied if one only wants to consider basic start terms.
+If this succeeds, then it uses the probabilistic DP framework for $\ASTi$, which then implies $\ASTf$.\footnote{Currently, we only use the switch from full to innermost rewriting as a preprocessing step before applying the DP framework.
+As shown in~\cite{JPK60}, a corresponding modular processor \emph{within} the DP framework (which requires the criteria of our theorems not for the whole PTRS, but just for specific sub-problems within the termination proof) would be unsound.} If these theorems cannot be applied, then \textsf{AProVE} tries to prove $\ASTf$ via the DP framework for $\ASTf$~\cite{JPK60}, or using a direct application of polynomial orderings~\cite{kassinggiesl2023iAST}.
+So in contrast to the experiments in our conference paper \cite{FoSSaCS2024}, where we only used the direct application of polynomial orderings to prove $\ASTf$, in this case, ``\tool{new}'' now also uses the DP framework for $\ASTf$ from~\cite{JPK60}.